ova2/frontend-tooling-tutorial/typescript-playground/uuid-perf-test/README.md

-# Performance Tests of three well-known UUID implementations and the native one with `crypto.randomUUID()`
+# Performance tests of three well-known UUID implementations and the native one with `crypto.randomUUID()`

+Run them with `npm run test`.

 The winner is the 1. implementation.